behavure/behavure-docs/README.md

    npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:3000` to see the site.
+4. Open your browser and navigate to `http://localhost:4321` to see the site (or whatever the `npm run dev` output lists - it's right there).

 ## Working with Astro